Vivekanand-R/AI-Product-Framework/README.md

 In last few years, Samsung might have tested eSIM functionality globally mid-range market by enabling it on select Galaxy series devices (such as the Galaxy A series), even though eSIM was primarily a flagship feature.
 This move allowed Samsung to gauge local demand for dual-SIM flexibility without launching a new product line.

 The Netherlands, with its high mobile bases and multiple SIM usage (especially among business users and digital nomads).
-Globally, By activating eSIM via software update for a limited user group and monitoring uptake through carrier partnerships and consumer feedback, valuable insights — all while keeping costs and development low.
+Globally, By activating new features via software update for a limited user group and monitoring uptake through partnerships, consumer feedback, and valuable insights — all while keeping costs and development low.

 **Samsung’s potential future entry and already active healthcare market.**

             A. Digital health solutions (apps, wearables, telemedicine) can scale fast.
 Users already rely on smartphones as daily tools.
-            B. The high smartphone penetration, brand dominance, and user engagement in the Netherlands directly **empower Samsung’s potential entry into the healthcare market.**
+            B. The high smartphone penetration, brand dominance, and user engagement directly **empower Samsung’s potential entry into the healthcare market.**
             C. Samsung's hybrid ecosystem (hardware + software + wearables + AI) makes it uniquely positioned to offer preventive, diagnostic, and remote care solutions — all wrapped in a consumer-friendly UX.
             D. Massive installed base for launching Samsung Health platform integrations, wearables (like Galaxy Watch), and partnerships with  health services.